Text

 what makes a placeholder tagline actually useful in a mockup

-A useful placeholder matches the character count and rhythm of real brand copy — typically 3 to 8 words.
-If it reads as obviously fake, stakeholders focus on the filler instead of the design.
-Choosing the right style (bold, minimal, or playful) keeps the placeholder's tone from contradicting the visual mood of the layout.
+A useful placeholder matches the character count and rhythm of real brand copy — typically 3 to 8 words, which is the range these templates produce.
+If it reads as obviously fake, stakeholders fixate on the filler instead of the design.
+Matching the style to the mockup's mood keeps the tone from contradicting the visuals.

 Yes — generated taglines carry no copyright restriction, so you're free to adopt one.
-Before committing, run a trademark search in your country's IP registry (USPTO in the US, EUIPO in Europe) to confirm the phrase isn't already registered in your industry category.
-A basic clearance search takes minutes and protects you from conflict later.
+Before committing, run a trademark search in your country's IP registry (USPTO in the US, EUIPO in Europe) to confirm the phrase isn't registered in your industry category.
+A basic clearance search takes minutes.

 what's the difference between bold minimal and playful tagline styles

-Bold uses strong action verbs and declarative phrasing — suited to consumer goods, fitness, or fintech brands.
-Minimal produces short, clean lines that work well in luxury or SaaS layouts where whitespace carries weight.
-Playful leans into casual language and wordplay, fitting early-stage startups or lifestyle brands testing a conversational voice.
+Bold uses strong verbs and declarative audience phrasing — suited to consumer goods, fitness, or fintech mockups.
+Minimal produces short, clean equations that fit luxury or SaaS layouts where whitespace carries weight.
+Playful leans casual and conversational, fitting early-stage startup or lifestyle designs.